dkandalov/limited-wip/README.md

 It has three main components:
  - *Change size watchdog*: it shows notifications when current changelist size exceeds threshold
  - *Auto-revert*: it automatically reverts current changelist after a timeout (the timer resets on each commit)
- - *Limbo mode*: it reverts current changelist on failed test and opens commit dialog on passed test
+ - *Test-commit-revert mode*: it reverts current changelist on failed test and opens commit dialog on passed test

 ### Why?